 Knife and fork – Our aim is for the children to have an enjoyable stress free lunch where they can engage in a sociable eating experience.
 In our experience if children struggle to use a knife and fork this can create high levels of anxiety in a new eating environment.
 We know this can be a challenging task for many children and therefore the Early Years team will be on hand to assist with dining skills eg cutting food during lunchtime.

-If your child has any specific skills that you feel they need support with please email your concerns or questions to email@example.com as soon as possible.
+If your child has any specific skills that you feel they need support with please email your concerns or questions to firstname.lastname@example.org as soon as possible.
 A member of the Early Years team will do their best to support you and answer any concerns you may have.
-We will update this page with answers to your frequently asked questions.

 We are hope you find this page informative.
 Please feedback to us on the above email address as we continue to adapt to this challenging climate.